yemidada/database-performance-audit/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](../../issues/).
+Feel free to check the [issues page](https://github.com/yemidada/database-performance-audit/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project you can support us  by sharing our code
+If you like this project, we kindly request you to show your support by giving it a star and considering following our social media pages.
+Your engagement would be greatly appreciated!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Thanks you microverse for the opinion to opportunity
+We would like to thank Microverse for proposing this project, and extend our heartfelt thanks to our fellow programmers for their assistance whenever possible.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>